mark-thompson01/Network-Traffic-Analysis/README.md

 To produce traffic for analysis, traffic is realistically simulated and varied network interactions:

 1. **Ping Sweeps and Network Scans:**
    > Conduct a ping sweep or a network scan from Kali using tools like fping to identify active hosts.
-This generates ARP, ICMP, and SYN packets.
+These first three commands will generate a very large ARP storm.

 ![arp-scan fping and nmap sn.PNG](Images/arp-scan%20fping%20and%20nmap%20sn.PNG)